Cleric-K/vJoySerialFeeder/Docs/COM.md

 #### property: Failsafe \<boolean>

-Tells if Failsafe mode is active
+Tells if Failsafe mode is active.
+Read-only.

 ---